Harry-Liu23/Beatson-Team-Project/README.md

 ### 0\.
 Download / installing required packages

 I use pip to manage packages.
 However, there are other ways to manage/download packages.
+In the server folder, do:
+`pip install -r /requirements.txt`

 ```plaintext
 blinker==1.7.0